Register for Holt Adoptee Camp! Sign Up →

 Bharatiya Semaj Seva Kendra (BSSK) opens in India

-Holt helped establish BSSK to provide services and residential care for homeless children in Pune, India.
-At BSSK, Holt adapted the model of attentive, affectionate care that Harry Holt helped establish in Korea, reducing infant mortality to almost zero.
+Holt helps establish BSSK to provide services and residential care for homeless children in Pune, India.
+At BSSK, Holt adapts the model of attentive, affectionate care that Harry Holt helped establish in Korea, reducing infant mortality to almost zero.

 1980s